bsgreenb/Open-Textbooks/README.md

 ## Documentation

 See the [Wiki](https://github.com/bsgreenb/Open-Textbooks/wiki) which explains clearly how all the scrapers work, and how they avoid the anti-scraping techniques employed by the 6 major bookstore website technologies.
 Additionally, it explains how to add new schools for every bookstore type.
-I've also added a section on the legality of the scrapers (IMPORTANT DISCLAIMER: I AM NOT A LAWYER AND I AM NOT RESPONSIBLE FOR YOU FOLLOWING THE LEGAL OPINIONS IN THERE.)
+I've also added a section on the legality of the scrapers.

 ## Open-Source Volunteering Opportunities